OpenTitan Darjeeling (Integrated Admissible Architecture) Datasheet

 • U/M (user/machine) execution modes

-• Enhanced Physical Memory Protection (ePMP)
+• Enhanced Physical Memory Protection (ePMP) with 16 regions

 • Security features: